List of French supercentenarians: Biographies

-Marie Brémont

-Marie Marthe Augustine Lemaitre Brémont (née Mésange; 25 April 1886 – 6 June 2001) was the oldest recognised person in the world from November 2000 until her death at age 115 years and 42 days.
-She was born in Noëllet, Maine-et-Loire, on April 25, 1886.
-Her first husband, railway worker Constant Lemaître, died from his wartime injuries shortly after the end of the First World War.
-Brémont remarried to a taxi driver, Florentin Brémont, who died in 1967.
-They had no children.
-Over the course of her life, she worked as a farmer, a nanny, a seamstress and in a pharmaceutical factory.
-At 103, she was hit by a car and broke her arm as a result.
-She died at a retirement home in Candé, Maine-et-Loire.

 Germaine Haye

 Germaine Haye (née Germain; 10 October 1888 – 18 April 2002) was France's oldest living person for about a year, following the death of 115-year-old Marie Brémont on 6 June 2001 until her own death at age 113 years and 190 days.
-At the time of her death, she was the oldest living person in Europe and fourth oldest in the world.
+At the time of her death, she was the oldest living person in Europe.

 Haye lived in the town of Mortagne-au-Perche in Orne, Normandy, western France, since she was 19 years old.
 She worked as a babysitter and a teacher until her three daughters grew up and left home.
 She then devoted herself to literature, publishing poems under the pseudonym Anne Moranget.
-In 2000, after she fractured her femur, she became reliant on to a wheelchair and went to live in the Mortagne-au-Perche retirement home for the final two years of her life.
-She died in her sleep.

 Camille Loiseau

 Camille Blanche Loiseau (13 February 1892 – 12 August 2006) was the oldest living person in France until her death aged 114 years and 180 days.
-Loiseau was ranked fifth-oldest in the world in the 2007 edition of Guinness World Records.
-She was the oldest person ever to share a birthday with another living person, Japanese supercentenarian Toyo Endo.

 Loiseau was born in Paris, the youngest of nine children, four boys and five girls.
-On 13 August 1910, she married René Frédéric Chadal, but divorced him just fifteen days later.
+On 13 August 1910, she married René Frédéric Chadal, but divorced him 15 days later.
 Loiseau never married again, and had no children of her own, but helped raise her nephews.
 She worked as an accountant until 1957.

 She was hospitalised in 1998 due to a fall and moved permanently to the Hôpital Paul-Brousse in Villejuif, Val-de-Marne in January 1999.
-In 2002, aged 110, she was taken on a trip to revisit her native Paris again.
-She died in hospital, six months after her one-hundred and fourteenth birthday.
+In 2002, aged 110, she was taken on a trip to revisit her native Paris.